 - providing legal practitioners with information relevant to the legal profession;

-- providing information on programs, services and benefits available to Members, legal practitioners and members of the public;
+- providing information on programs, services and benefits available to members, legal practitioners and the public;

 - communicating regarding an enquiry, request for information or use of our services;

-- conducting research relevant to Members, legal practitioners or the provision of legal services;
+- conducting research and providing public representation relevant to members, legal practitioners or the provision of legal services;

-- allowing use of personal information in a controlled manner by entities distributing information relevant to Members or legal practitioners;
+- allowing use of personal information in a controlled manner by entities distributing information relevant to members or legal practitioners; and

-- providing information to organisations which regulate or represent the legal profession, such as the Office of the Legal Services Commissioner, the Law Council of Australia, Regional Law Societies and overseas regulators; and
+- providing information to organisations that represent the legal profession such as the Law Council of Australia and Regional Law Societies; and

-- providing information as authorised or required by law.
+- provide information to third parties as authorised or required by law.

-The Law Society may publish a list of legal practitioners to whom it has issued current Practising Certificates including limited personal information such as name, address and contact information.
-Whether a legal practitioner is a Member of the Law Society is a matter of public record and is disclosed on the web site, as well as to the public upon request or if the Law Society believes it is necessary or appropriate to do so.
+We may publish a list of legal practitioners to whom we have issued current Practising Certificates including limited personal information such as name, address and contact information.
+Whether a legal practitioner is a Member of the Law Society is a matter of public record and is disclosed on our website, as well as to the public upon request or if we believe it is necessary or appropriate to do so.
 Specialist Accreditation and other relevant qualifications may also be disclosed.

 If you do not want your personal information to be disclosed

-If you do not want your personal information to be disclosed (for instance, you want to have your name excluded from commercial mailing lists) you should advise the Law Society Registry in writing.
+If you do not want your personal information to be disclosed (for instance, you want to have your name excluded from commercial mailing lists) you should manage your subscriptions via the Law Society website or advise the Law Society Registry in writing.
 We will accommodate your request provided that the disclosure is not required by law.

 Storage and security of personal information

-The Law Society takes reasonable precautions to protect the personal information it holds from misuse, loss, unauthorised access, modification or disclosure.
+We take reasonable precautions to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.

 Internet transmission of information

-Where appropriate the Law Society uses secure transmission facilities.
-However, no transmission of information over the Internet can be guaranteed to be completely secure and we do not warrant the security of any information transmitted to us over the Internet.
+Where appropriate we use secure transmission facilities.
+However, no transmission of information over the Internet can be guaranteed to be completely secure and we do not warrant the security of any information transmitted by or to us over the Internet.

-You have the right to request access to any personal information held by the Law Society which relates to you, unless the Law Society is permitted by law to withhold that information.
-Any requests for access to your personal information should be made to the Law Society General Counsel in writing.
-You also have the right to request the correction of any personal information which relates to you and is inaccurate.
+You have the right to access your personal information unless we are permitted by law to withhold that information.
+Any requests for access to your personal information should be made to the Law Society Privacy Officer (see below) in writing.
+You also have the right to request the correction of any of your personal information which is inaccurate.
 Any corrections should be advised to the Law Society Registry in writing.

 - Corporate Legal Services